avilarino/html-css-challenge-3/README.md

 - https://avilarino.github.io/interactive-pricing-component/

 # Contact
-if you like it, yo can follow me in my social networks
+if you like it, you can follow me in my social networks

-Linkedin
+- Linkedin
 - https://www.linkedin.com/in/agust%C3%ADn-vilari%C3%B1o-17914564/
-Github
+- Github
 - https://github.com/avilarino